davidcosc/davidos/README.md

 ![ibm-standard-vga-display-modes](./images/ibm-standard-vga-display-modes.png)

-VGA devices have over 300 internal registers.
-The technical CLGD documentation contains detailed information about all of them.
-It can be found inside the "docs" directory.

-It is not feasable to map all registers to the I/O or memory address space.
-To cope many registers are indexed.
-A block of registers comes with two additional registers.
-The first is an index register whose only purpose is to to store the index of the specific register, we would like to access inside the block.
-The second is a data register containing the value of the register referenced by the index register.

-Writing to a register turns into a two step process.
-First we write the index of the register we would like to access to the I/O port of the index register.
-Then we write the value we would like to set this register to, to the I/O port of the data register.

-The text mode cursor can be manipulated this way.
-In "./tutorials/04-display-text-vga.asm" we will hide the cursor by moving it outside of the displayed area.

-The VGA screen buffers are directly mapped to memory.
+VGA has special video buffer registers that are directly mapped to memory.
 The frame buffer contains a bitmap that drives the video display.
 It is a memory buffer containing data representing all pixels in a complete video frame.
-Historically mapping every single pixel to main memory was quite expensive.
-RAM back then was scarce.

-The text buffer addresses this problem.
-It is an abstraction, that allows us to only store information about a character and its attributes like foreground and background color in main memory.
+The text buffer abstracts away some of the complexity.
+We do not have to set every single pixel individually.
+It allows us to only store information about a character and its attributes like foreground and background color in main memory.
 The VGA hardware then translates this information into the respective pixel data.
 In text mode the screen is split into a grid of characters, usually 80x25 or 40x25.
 For simplicity, we can think of the grid in terms of lines and columns.

-The memory mapped text buffer uses 2 bytes to represent each character in the grid.
+The text buffer uses 2 bytes to represent each character in the grid.
 They contain the following information.

 ![text-buffer-char-representation](./images/text-buffer-char-representation.png)